 Speaking out and standing up for yourself can be pretty scary.
 It’s normal to feel uneasy about standing up for yourself.
 Speaking out is a skill, and just like other skills it needs to be practiced.
 Being able to speak out is super important for making your relationships and friendships better.
-We have to let people know what they do that makes us feel uneasy, we have to talk to them in a way that is clear and get how feelings across in way that will make them listen with respect – and this is something that must go both ways in a relationship.
+We have to let people know what they do that makes us feel uneasy, we have to talk to them in a way that is clear and get our feelings across in way that will make them listen with respect – and this is something that must go both ways in a relationship.

 Everyone should feel comfortable expressing their feelings or discomfort.

 If we don’t make others aware of the bad things they do, we are actually hurting them in a way; if we don't say anything it will make the problem worse, and they could end up hurting more people.